-William Cotten joined the Conservatory in 1994 and teaches applied voice lessons as well as A History of Great Singers, a series of multimedia seminars on the legacies of legendary singers.
+William Cotten joined the Conservatory in 1994 and is an associate professor of voice.
+He teaches applied voice lessons as well as A History of Great Singers, a series of multimedia seminars on the legacies of legendary singers.

 He is also a member of the music faculty of the College of the Holy Cross and taught at New England Conservatory.
 His students have performed with the Boston Pops, on Broadway, and in numerous national tours, regional theaters, and summer stock productions, as well as throughout the United States, Europe, and Asia in operas and concerts.

 Cotten performed in the PepsiCo Summerfare production of The Marriage of Figaro, directed by Peter Sellars, which was also seen in Boston, Paris, and Barcelona at the Gran Teatre del Liceu and filmed in Vienna and which later aired on PBS's Great Performances.
 He sang in the American Repertory Theater's world premiere of Robert Moran and Philip Glass's The Juniper Tree, directed by Andrei Serban.
 Cotten's opera credits include work with Wolf Trap Opera, June Opera Festival of New Jersey, Augusta Opera (Georgia), Boston Opera Theater, the Friends of Dr. Burney, and the Boston Music Theatre Project.
 He received third place in the Metropolitan Opera New England Regional Auditions and was a fellow at the Tanglewood Music Center.
 Reviewers have described his singing as "sweet-voiced" and "honey-toned" and his performances as "bursting full of life."
 A "natural scene-stealer," he has been said to make his part "as lyrically enticing as a whole string of Schubertian Lieder."